Suui/SlothUnit/README.md

 ## Current status

 As of today, SlothUnit is still starting out.
-Only available in VS, there are just a few simple assertions for bools, strings, integers and floats.
-But it may be used for fun on some katas or in pretty small projects where you don't need more than that :)
+Only available in Visual Studio, there are just a few simple assertions for bools, strings, integers and floats.
+But it may be used for fun on some katas or in small projects where you don't need more than that :)

 ## Setup

 ### Usage

-I'm working on a NuGet package :)
+1. Create a new project in Visual Studio: ***Visual C++*** **Win32 Console Application**.
+2. Install the [SlothUnit NuGet package](https://www.nuget.org/packages/SlothUnit/) in the newly created project.

 ### Development

-1. Simply fork and clone the repo, the whole project is inside a VS solution.
+1. Simply fork and clone the repo, the whole project is inside a Visual Studio 2015 solution.

 ## Writing and executing tests